-On the assumption we are entertaining, the category feudal economy, and the other categories in question, are thus natural kinds in the sense established by the accommodation thesis.
-They are less widely applicable than one might have hoped, but this merely illustrates the claims that both programmatic and essential definitions of natural categories are a posteriori and revisable.
+On the assumption we are entertaining, the category feudal economy and the other categories in question are thus natural kinds in the sense established by the accommodation thesis.
+They are less widely applicable than one might have hoped-which, however, merely illustrates the claims that both programmatic and essential definitions of natural categories are a posteriori and revisable.
 It does not undermine the claim that these categories are natural: they do represent real achievements in the accommodation of explanatory practices in European history to relevant causal factors, and that itself is no mean feat.

-My own guess is that the first of the two conceptions of the notion of a feudal economy is more likely, and that the notion may well be fruitfully applicable outside the European context.
+My own guess is that the first of the two conceptions of the notion of a feudal economy is more likely and that this notion may well be fruitfully applicable outside the European context.
 Another reader might hold that the distinctions we have been discussing fail to contribute to accommodation even within the European context.
-What would be extraordinary, however, would be for there to be no natural kinds which exhibit historicality of the sort we are discussing.
+What would be extraordinary, however, would be for there to be no natural kinds that exhibit historicality of the sort we are discussing.

-I conclude, therefore, that there is no reason to deny that there can be genuine natural kinds which are historically delimited in the way we have been considering.
-Of course, if biological species are natural kinds, then almost certainly they are such kinds, but that is a question to which we will come later.
+I conclude, therefore, that we have no reason to deny that there can be genuine natural kinds that are historically delimited in the way we have been considering.
+Of course, if biological species are natural kinds, then almost certainly they are such kinds, but that is a question to which we come later.

-1.2.5.
-Non-Eternal Definitions.
-Consider now the question of whether or not the explanatory essence of a natural kind must always involve the same properties--must be in that sense eternal or unchanging.
-The obvious examples of a natural kinds with non-eternal definitions, if they are admitted as cogent, are those biological species whose integrity depends on gene exchange between constituent populations and reproductive isolation from closely related contraspecific populations.
+Noneternal Definitions Consider now the question of whether or not the explanatory essence of a natural kind must always involve the same properties-must be in that sense eternal or unchanging.
+The obvious examples of natural kinds with noneternal definitions, if they are admitted as cogent, are those biological species whose integrity depends on gene exchange between constituent populations and reproductive isolation from closely related contraspecific populations.
 At any given time in the history of such a species, whatever properties operate to ensure such isolation will be constituents of its explanatory definition.
-With the extinction of some relevant contraspecific populations and the emergence of others, the properties which are thus parts of the species' explanatory definition can change over time.
+With the extinction of some relevant contraspecific populations and the emergence of others, the properties that are thus parts of the species' explanatory definition can change over time.

-Of course, all the elaborate machinery of the present part of this paper is directed towards persuading the skeptical reader that biological species are natural kinds.
-For the reader who has not already anticipated--and been convinced by--the arguments to come, there are other examples which illustrate, albeit not so uncontroversally, the same point.
-Consider, for example, philosophical or scientific or religious conceptions, like christianity, Islam, empiricism, rationalism, behaviorism or vitalism, considered as natural kinds in intellectual history.
-Such doctrines typically are motivated, molded and sustained by a number of different factors, "internal" to the relevant discipline or practices as well as "external."
-The reader is invited to consider for herself the view (which I now advocate) that the effect of this diversity of factors is such that, at any given time, such a doctrine will be characterized by a homeostatic cluster of particular doctrines, methods, explanatory and argumentative strategies., etc.
+Of course, all the elaborate machinery utilized thus far in this section is directed toward persuading the skeptical reader that biological species are natural kinds.
+For the reader who has not already anticipated-and been convinced by-the arguments to come, there are other examples that illustrate, albeit not so uncontroversially, the same point.
+Consider, for example, philosophical or scientific or religious conceptions-such as Christianity, Islam, empiricism, rationalism, behaviorism, or vitalism-considered as natural kinds in intellectual history.
+Such doctrines typically are motivated, molded, and sustained by a number of different factors, "internal" to the relevant discipline or practices as well as "external."
+Readers are now invited to consider for themselves the view (which I now advocate) that the effect of this diversity of factors is that, at any given time, such a doctrine will be characterized by a homeostatic cluster of particular doctrines, methods, explanatory and argumentative strategies, and so on.